Gluten Free Orange Chicken

 This post may contain affiliate links.

-Instead of battering the chicken in flour, I batter it in cornstarch.
+To make a healthy orange chicken recipe, that’s also gluten free, instead of battering the chicken in flour, I batter it in cornstarch.
 And instead of deep frying the chicken, I stir fry it on the stove.
-I use gluten free soy sauce to make the best orange sauce ever!
+I also use gluten free soy sauce to make the best orange sauce ever!

 Out of all the recipes I’ve ever made on the blog, this is my brothers favorite recipe!
 The best part is, it’s made in just 29 minutes.
 It’s easy enough to whip up for dinner tonight!

 - Orange – to make the best orange sauce, you’ll want to use both the zest and the juice from an orange.
 This gives it a nice tang and that bright, orange flavor.
 Since we’ll be zesting the outside of the orange, you want to find a bright orange, without any blemishes on the outside skin.

 - White wine vinegar – in a pinch, you could also use rice vinegar.

 - Gluten free soy sauce – also known as tamari, you’ll need this to make the orange sauce gluten free.
 If you’re not gluten free, you can use traditional soy sauce.

 - Sriracha – this helps balance out the sweetness in the sauce.
 We like things on the spicier side at our house, so we always double the amount of sriracha in the orange sauce.
 Feel free to do the same for a nice balance of sweet and spicy!